iffatzahra0/Julian-Day-Number-and-Day-Calculation/README.md

 - Calendar transition logic (pre/post October 15, 1582)
 - JDN calculation using integer math
 - Mapping JDN to weekday names

+---

+## Program 2: Date Difference Calculator

+### Description
+This program accepts **two dates** and calculates:
+- The **number of days** between them (absolute value).
+- The **day of the week** for both dates.

+### Features:
+- Supports dates across the Julian and Gregorian calendars.
+- Uses JDN formula with floating-point precision.
+- Includes input validation for invalid dates.

+---

+## How to Compile and Run
+Compile using a C++ compiler:

+## IDE USED
+Visual Studio 2022